The landmine is a piece of exercise equipment that both novice and expert trainers could seriously benefit from.

 - Return to the initial position by pushing your hips forward into the bar.

 Other types of exercise:

 No matter what type of lifter you are, doing landmine exercises is a fantastic way of incorporating high-value training movements into your routine.

 These moves can challenge you to work harder and assume proper form as you build strength and stability.

-If done properly, you'll find that these exercises are pretty easy on your body and are less likely to cause injury.
+If done properly and include our highly recommended post-workout supplements, you'll find that these exercises are pretty easy on your body and are less likely to cause injury.

 Go get those gains and try these landmine exercises on your next training session.

 About The Author